timescale/docs/mst/security.md

 Once you have a database instance setup in the [Managed Service for TimescaleDB portal][timescale-mst-portal], browse to this service and click on the 'Overview' tab.
-In the 'Connection Information' section, you will see the port number that is used for database connections.
+In the 'Connection Information' section, you can see the port number that is used for database connections.
-This is the port we will protect by managing inbound access.
+This is the port you need to protect by managing inbound access.

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-securing-timescale-cloud/overview-tab.png" alt="Timescale Cloud Overview tab"/>